UCLA Policy 136 : Reporting Child Abuse and Neglect

 This Policy implements the University’s Policy on Reporting Child Abuse and Neglect (RCAN), effective July 1, 2013, by establishing internal reporting requirements for UCLA Mandated Reporters and the process for identifying UCLA Mandated Reporters in order to comply with the California Child Abuse and Neglect Reporting Act (“CANRA”), California Penal Code §11164-11174.3.

-- All UCLA Employees or Officials who are UCLA Mandated Reporters under this Policy or under CANRA; and all members of the University community who, though not UCLA Mandated Reporters, may observe, have knowledge of, or reasonably suspect Child Abuse or Neglect has occurred;
+- All UCLA Employees or Officials who are UCLA Mandated Reporters under this Policy or under CANRA; and all members of the University community who, although not UCLA Mandated Reporters, may observe, have knowledge of, or reasonably suspect that Child Abuse or Neglect has occurred;

 - Supervisors of UCLA Mandated Reporters; and

 - Department heads and Senior Administrators, as defined herein.